mwojnars/hypertag/core/README_draft.md

 Additionally, if a module defines a `__tags__` global - which should be a dict with strings (tag names) as keys and Tag objects as values - the content of this dictionary can be imported as tags (%NAME) into a Hypertag script.

-## Runtime

-Execution of a Hypertag script constists of 3 phases:

-1. **parsing** (script > AST)
-2. **translation** (AST > DOM) -- all *native* hypertags expanded, external hypertags NOT expanded; DOM can be manipulated
-3. **rendering** (DOM > markup)

-Typically, the client code will call `Hypertag.render()` to perform all the above steps at once.
-In some cases, the client may wish to obtain the structured representation of the resulting document - the DOM (Document Object Model) - for example, to manipulate the DOM tree before it gets rendered.
-In such case, the client should call `Hypertag.translate()` and then `render()` on the resulting DOM tree.

-Runtime specifies the target language a Hypertag script is being rendered to.
-Runtime decides what built-in symbols (tags and/or variables dependent on the target language, see `Runtime.DEFAULT`) are automatically imported at the beginning of rendering.
-Moreover, Runtime specifies an escape function (`Runtime.escape`) that is applied to the output of plain-text blocks in order to convert it to the target language.

-### HyperHTML

-`HyperHTML` is a built-in runtime that renders Hypertag scripts to HTML as a target language.
-HyperHTML implements HTML-specific tags and an escape function.
-For every HTML tag, HyperHTML provides two alternative Hypertag tags: written in lower case and upper case.
-For example, for the HTML tag `<div>`, there are `%div` and `%DIV` hypertags available.
-Output of their expansion differs by letter case, otherwise the behavior is the same.
-It is up to the programmer to decide what variant to use.

-Whenever HyperHTML runtime is used, all built-in HTML tags are automatically imported to a script.
-They can also be imported manually from the `hypertag.html` module, e.g.:

-    from hypertag.html import %div, %DIV

-**Runtime** ... **dynamic context** of rendering consisting of any python objects can be provided ...

 ## SDK ??